ericspod/Eidolon/INSTALLATION.md

     conda install python=3.6.3 numpy scipy pyqt six

-This will install the bare necessities for Anaconda or Miniconda, the extras can be installed by including `imageio pandas matplotlib pytables` in the command.
+This will install the bare necessities for Anaconda or Miniconda, the extras can be installed by including `imageio pandas` in the command.

 Once this is installed Eidolon can be run by double-clicking `run.bat` or running it from a terminal window.